-- 3.22.1 VCU labels may be applied to designate that a particular VCU has met the requirements of another certification or is eligible or approved for use in a national, sectoral or investor-specific market.
-Where a VCU vintage period is entirely within the time period for which the requirements of a qualifying certification have been met, or the eligibility or approval is valid, VCUs from that period may be labeled. - 3.22.2 Where the period of a qualifying certification entirely encompasses a VCS project's lifetime or monitoring period, the qualifying certification may be referred to as evidence for meeting relevant requirements of the VCS Program in a project description or monitoring report (respectively).15 - A VCU label does not represent ownership of the benefits or outcomes generated by the project to fulfil the requirements of any other standard or criteria.
+VCU labels may be applied to designate that a particular VCU has met the requirements of another certification or is eligible or approved for use in a national, sectoral, or investor-specific market.

-See the VCS Program document Registration and Issuance Process for details on label application.
+- 3.24.1 Where a VCU vintage period is entirely within the time period for which the requirements of a qualifying certification have been met, or the eligibility or approval is valid, VCUs from that period may be labeled. - 3.24.2 Where the period of a qualifying certification entirely encompasses a VCS project's lifetime or monitoring period, the qualifying certification may be referred to as evidence for meeting relevant requirements of the VCS Program in a project description or monitoring report (respectively).15 - 3.24.3 A VCU label does not represent ownership of the benefits or outcomes generated by the project to fulfil the requirements of any other standard or oriteria. - 3.24.4 See the VCS Program document Registration and Issuance Process for details on label application.
 The Verra website provides the list of current VCU labels and the procedure for attaining such VCU labels.